lukas-derksen/auditing-tool/README.md

 An Open Source auditing tool, developed as proof of concept for my graduation research assignment.

 ## Research assignment
 The company I work for as an intern wanted me to research the possibility of replacing commercial auditing programs with Open Source tools.
 Therefore I researched the tools they use, `Acunetix` and `Metasploit Pro`, by looking at their scanresults, documentation and network traffic and by interviewing some of their employees.
 I then researched what Open Source tooling was available and would come in handy for such a tool.
-Due to the time I had for this assignment, I chose to use `Python` in development, as it is easy to create powerful tools with in a relatively short time.
+Due to the time I had for this assignment, I chose to use `Python` in development, as it is easy to create powerful tools within a relatively short time.

 ## Tools used in this toolkit